Select Page

 One of the ships is 11.5 metres (38 ft) long and 2 metres (7 ft) wide, the second one more than 17 metres (56 ft) long and 3 metres (10 ft) wide.

-The clinker-built ships appear to have been constructed AD 650–700, probably in Sweden.
-The Salme event took place 50–100 years earlier than the Lindisfarne Viking raid of AD 793 and has led to discussion of when the Viking Age began.
+The clinker-built ships appear to have been constructed AD 650–700, probably in Sweden, and post-excavation DNA studies show that those buried originated from the Uppland area of Sweden.
+The Salme event took place c, 50 years earlier than the Lindisfarne Viking raid of AD 793 and has led to discussion of when the Viking Age began.

 “It is an amazing find,” says John Ljungkvist, an expert in Iron Age burials at Uppsala University in Sweden.
 “It seems like a post-battlefield burial, but carries a lot of elements of a boat burial.
 They don’t have the time or the logistics to do a regular boat burial, and instead have to make a mass grave.”